-Net cash provided by operating activities was \$26.7 million in comparison with \$27.4 million in the first quarter of 2005.
-Excluding the effects of the Texas Composite acquisition and changes in currency translation rates, inventories increased \$14.7 million during the first quarter of 2006, and accounts receivable increased \$1.6 million.
+Net cash provided by operating activities was \$45.8 million in comparison with \$49.8 million for the first six months of 2005.
+Excluding the effects of the Texas Composite acquisition and changes in currency translation rates, inventories increased \$20.1 million during the first six months of 2006, and accounts receivable increased \$6.5 million, in comparison to increases during the same period of 2005 of \$14.1 million and \$5.5 million, respectively.
+Increases in inventories and accounts receivable during the first six months of each year are common and reflect seasonality of certain geographic markets.

-Capital spending during the quarter was \$19.8 million and the Company remains on track with its previously announced capital spending plans, which call for \$90-\$100 million of spending in 2006.
-As with previous capital spending, the Company expects to fund future capital spending from cash from operations and existing credit facilities.
-Additionally, \$6.7 million of cash was invested in the first payment for shares of Texas Composite Inc. The second and final payment of approximately \$8 million for the remaining shares is expected to be made in the fourth quarter of 2006.
-Depreciation was \$13.2 million and amortization was \$0.8 million for the first quarter of 2006.
-The Company expects depreciation and amortization to be approximately \$53 million and \$4 million, respectively, for the full year.
+Capital spending during the second quarter of 2006 was \$12.6 million and was \$32.4 million for the first six months of 2006.
+The Company remains on track with its previously announced capital spending plans, which call for \$90-100 million of spending in 2006.
+Year to date depreciation was \$26.9 million and amortization was \$2.0 million, and are expected to be approximately \$54 million and \$4 million, respectively, for the full year.

+In the first quarter of 2006, \$6.7 million of cash was invested in the first payment for shares of Texas Composite Inc. The second and final payment of approximately \$8 million for the remaining shares is expected to be made in the fourth quarter of 2006.